AnneSoBen/obitools_workflow/README.md

 snakemake -c1 --use-conda
 ```

-Alternatively, you can run the workflow in a single command on a SLURM cluster by submitting the `sub_smk.sh` file:
+Alternatively, you can run the workflow with a single command on a SLURM cluster by submitting the `sub_smk.sh` file:
 ```sh
 cd workflow
 sbatch sub_smk.sh